mcinglis/c-style/readme.md

 Pointer typedefs are particularly nefarious because they exclude the users from qualifying the pointee with `const`.
 This is a huge loss, for reasons enumerated in other rules.

-Function pointer typedefs are understandable when you're repeating the function type in many different locations.
-I'll only consider a function pointer `typedef` after three repetitions of the type.
-Before you do `typedef` a function pointer, consider if it actually helps people understand what that type represents.
+Function pointer typedefs are justified when you need to declare a function that returns that function pointer; the syntax without a typedef is unbearable.
+I'll also typedef a function pointer if the type is being repeated in many locations (more than three, or so).
+Some people like to typedef all function pointers, but this often masks what's going on and what's expected.
+Carefully consider if a function pointer typedef will actually help people understand what that type represents.